The LLM Index

 LLMs are now available for different languages (Chinese, English, etc.) as well as different industries (healthcare/biomedical, legal, software coding, financial services, and cybersecurity).
 We plan to release comparisons for different languages and industries soon; in the meantime, feel free to contact us regarding your specific need.

-Training an LLM is expensive.
+Training an LLM is expensive (even a 7B parameter model can take hundreds of GPUs to train in reasonable amounts of time -- weeks to months).
 Although libraries and scaffolding for training LLMs are being rapidly released, the process can still be finicky, especially if you do not have experience training NLP models.
 If you need guidance on getting started, it's more than likely you should instead be finetuning one of the existing commercial LLMs using their finetuning guides and/or finding a LLM that roughly matches your use case.